usnistgov/sesame/doc/tutorial/tuto1.rst

     Sn_left, Sp_left, Sn_right, Sp_right = 1e50, 0, 0, 1e50
     sys.contacts(Sn_left, Sp_left, Sn_right, Sp_right)

-If we want to make a J(V) curve, we need a generation profile.
+If we want to make a IV curve, we need a generation profile.
 This is defined as follows::

     phi = 1e21 # photon flux [1/(m^2 s)]